A Novel Hierarchical Co-Optimization Framework for Coordinated Task Scheduling and Power Dispatch in Computing Power Networks: Introduction

 \begin{itemize}

 \item \textbf{A Comprehensive Integrated System Model:} A detailed model is developed that captures the intricate interplay between a heterogeneous CPN and a modern power grid.
-The model incorporates conventional thermal generators, stochastic RES, and battery energy storage systems (BESS), while explicitly modeling the spatio-temporal dynamics of electricity prices and carbon intensity.
+It incorporates conventional thermal generators, stochastic RES, and BESS, while explicitly modeling the spatio-temporal dynamics of electricity prices and carbon intensity.

-\item \textbf{A Novel Two-Stage Co-Optimization (TSCO) Framework:} A hierarchical framework is designed to decompose the computationally intractable joint optimization problem into two manageable stages.
+\item \textbf{A Two-Stage Co-Optimization (TSCO) Framework:} A hierarchical framework is designed to decompose the computationally intractable joint optimization problem into two manageable stages.
 A day-ahead planning stage addresses long-term unit commitment and resource reservation, while a real-time operational stage handles dynamic economic dispatch and adaptive task scheduling.

 \item \textbf{Scalable Optimization with Benders Decomposition:} To address the large-scale, mixed-integer nature of the day-ahead Stochastic Unit Commitment (SUC) problem, Benders decomposition is employed.
 This technique effectively decouples the integer commitment decisions from the continuous dispatch variables, ensuring the problem remains computationally tractable even for large systems and numerous uncertainty scenarios.